-Formed in 1987 by our Chairman Grant Beglan, Aspect Contracts started as a family run business, developing into a market leading national asbestos contractor whilst always maintaining our fundamental core values which underpins our business.
-Aspect Contracts Ltd today remains a privately owned family business.
+Formed in 1988 by our Chairman Grant Beglan, Aspect Contracts started as a family run business, developing into a market leading national asbestos contractor whilst always maintaining the fundamental core values which underpin our business.
+Today, Aspect Contracts remains a privately owned family business.

-Supported by over 280 skilled and trained employees, which are located nationally across 9 sites.
-We are the chosen partner to numerous blue chip organisations, providing a bespoke solution to their asbestos related issues.
+Aspect Contracts is now one of the few truly national asbestos risk management companies, supported by in excess of 200 skilled and trained employees based in five regional offices strategically located through the spine of the UK.
+We are the chosen partner for numerous blue chip organisations, providing a bespoke solution to their asbestos related issues.

 Our drive and commitment to health and safety is at the forefront of everything we do.
 All our removals are conducted in accordance with the statutory requirements made under the Control of Asbestos Regulations 2012 (CAR), and help us to maintain our current 3 year asbestos license from the HSE.